kongo2002/SharpXml/README.markdown

 	};
 ```

-This example shows the effect of all four available options given by the
+This example shows the effect of the four major options given by the
 `XmlElementAttribute`: `Name`, `ItemName`, `KeyName` and `ValueName`.

 ```xml